Stormy9/Stormy9.github.io/CS460/hwk_02/more_fun_git_branching.md

 <br>

 Except when I did that...
-I ended up with those blog page files in my `hwk02_working` branch, which I didn't want.  *(Because, neatness, and things being a pain in the ass later.)*  I thought, "Wait a minute...
-I just saved those blog page on my own machine, right?"
+I ended up with those blog page files in my `hwk02_working` branch, which I didn't want.  *(Because, neatness, and things being a pain in the ass at `merge` time.)*  I thought, "Wait a minute...
+I just saved those blog pages on my own machine, right?"

 BUT... when I'd done a `commit` and `push` on my `index.html` and `mystyles.css`...
-I'd first done an `add *`.
-So that added the blog page files to the `commit\push` to my `hwk02_working` branch.
+I'd first done an `add *` -- as I recall, from a higher-up directory (but still in `hwk02_working` branch).
+Anyway, __somehow__, the blog page files got added to the `commit\push` to my `hwk02_working` branch.

-And __that__ is when the light bulb started coming on -- my dimmer switch was being turned up.   [=
+Thinking about things as I drifted to sleep that night, __that__ is when the light bulb started coming on -- my dimmer switch was being turned up.   [=

-Figuring this out locked in more in my brain, about how git branching works, and I was able to visualize the layout of it all.

 <br>